anmolshetty02/JOB_FINDER/README.md

-i nee# Array of Hope — Job Finder 🔍💼
+# Array of Hope — Job Finder 🔍💼

 A full-stack **Java** job-portal application that lets employers post jobs, applicants search & apply, and admins keep everything running smoothly.
 Built entirely with **free, open-source tools** (Java Swing, Spring Boot, SQLite) and designed to be **production-ready**, secure, and easy to extend.